-LPBW: Audrey And Jeremy Roloff Face ‘Dilemma’ With Baby Ember Jean
+‘LPBW’: Audrey And Jeremy Roloff Face ‘Dilemma’ With Baby Ember Jean

 — TLC Network (@TLC) September 11, 2017

-Baby Ember Jean had the entire Roloff family and Little People, Big World fans on the edge of their seats after she took her time before making her grand entrance.
-Ember was expected on August 31 but it took 10 more days before Audrey went into labor.
-The newest baby Roloff was born on September 10 at 9:40 a.m., and weighed 7 pounds and 13 ounces.
+Baby Ember Jean had the entire Roloff family and Little People, Big World fans on the edge of their seats after she took her time in making her grand entrance.
+Ember was expected on August 31, but it took 10 more days before Audrey went into labor.
+The newest baby Roloff was born on September 10 at 9:40 a.m., and weighed seven pounds and 13 ounces.

 [Featured Image by Audrey Roloff/Instagram]